SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

 * The 3 groups of bombers in the strategic bombers random event now spawn with 5 second delay in between them
+* Added message to notify players of drowning ACUs

 ## New in version 5.6